 Orange wrote a book for her fellow shopkeepers entitled Specialty Shop Retailing: How to Run Your Own Store in honor of Orange Tree Imports' 20th anniversary in 1975.
 Over 40,000 copies have been sold to date, including a translation into Russian, and now there is a 4th edition that offers greatly expanded information about competing with Amazon, using social media effectively and other important topics for today's retailers.
-Just published – order your autographed copy now!
+Order your autographed copy now - free shipping during the month of November!
 (For Canadian orders, please go to Indigo Books.)

 Our shop, which is just two blocks from the University of Wisconsin's Camp Randall Stadium at 1721 Monroe Street, is recognizable for its unusual leaded glass bay window, built by an Englishman in the 1910s.
 The adjoining tall building was originally a town hall and was moved to Monroe Street over 100 years ago.

 Parking is usually available on our street or in the neighborhood.
 During this year's roadwork we encourage you to use the Wingra Lot, located on our block next to the Monroe Street Library at 1705 Monroe Street, or the 1802 Monroe Street Garage in front of the entrance to Trader Joe's.
 Both lots have alternative entrances on either the alley or side street.